 A new Maryland Bill, SB528, known as the Climate Solutions Now Act of 2022, was introduced in January and was enacted in March.
 The new law aims to reduce statewide greenhouse gas emissions by altering the statewide greenhouse gas emissions goal.

 This includes establishing a net-zero gas emissions goal by 2045, and explicitly requires the state to reduce statewide GHG emissions by 60 percent from 2006 levels by 2031.
 The bill also develops energy efficiency and emissions reduction requirements for certain buildings and requires electric companies to increase their annual incremental gross energy savings.

 Maryland Delegate David Fraser-Hidalgo, along with seven other bill sponsors, introduced legislation in 2020 that would have required each school bus purchased by a county board of education beginning on Oct.
 1, 2023, to be a zero-emission vehicle.
 However, the bill died in committee that year.

 Additionally, the law provides an entire section on zero-emission vehicles, including school buses.

-The law states that beginning in fiscal year 2025, a county board of education is prohibited from entering into a new contract to purchase any school bus that is not an zero-emissions vehicle (ZEVs) or to use any school bus that is zero emissions, unless it has an in-service date of July 1, 2024, or before.
+The law states that beginning in fiscal year 2025, a county board of education is prohibited from entering into a new contract to purchase any school bus that is not a zero-emissions vehicle (ZEVs) or to use any school bus that is not zero emissions, unless it has an in-service date of July 1, 2024, or before.